jwmi239/BAE-305-Final-Project/README.md

 ![image](https://github.com/user-attachments/assets/08a6f2a9-ff0a-4d6a-b5ac-0010a96d6840)

-Figure X: Steering System Assembly Step 1
+Figure 2: Steering System Assembly Step 1

 Step 2: Install steering knuckle on each side of the front carriage using two ¼” bolts

 ![image](https://github.com/user-attachments/assets/339a3a2a-9231-463b-99c6-5513c82f32aa)

-Figure X: Steering System Assembly Step 2
+Figure 3: Steering System Assembly Step 2

 Step 3: Bolt Servo mount to base of car using two ¼” bolts and install the servo

 ![image](https://github.com/user-attachments/assets/3eb1e185-1fda-4cd7-b99e-526b81092372)

-Figure X: Steering System Assembly Step 3
+Figure 4: Steering System Assembly Step 3

 Step 4: Connect the servo to each steering knuckle with respected drag links, cotter pin each connection

 ![image](https://github.com/user-attachments/assets/58e12c10-ae57-48ac-aff8-da3e45756ed1)

-Figure X: Steering System Assembly Step 4
+Figure 5: Steering System Assembly Step 4

 Step 5: Bolt wheels to the outside face of each steering knuckle using a ¼” bolt

 ![image](https://github.com/user-attachments/assets/a2e4a77f-6bc3-4ebd-810c-9c81bceaf158)

-Figure X: Steering System Assembly Step 5
+Figure 6: Steering System Assembly Step 5

 Step 6: The servo is then wired using 5V for power, one power signal from a PWM pin, and a ground.
 The Arduino is coded to send an output for left and right turns at 45° based on the input from the controller.

 ![image](https://github.com/user-attachments/assets/9d0cadc0-ba3e-405b-9068-16020f9461e4)

-Figure X: Steering Servo Wiring Schematic
+Figure 7: Steering Servo Wiring Schematic

 ### Body